Corn snake: Natural habitat

 In the wild, the corn snake prefers habitats such as overgrown fields, forest openings, trees, palmetto flatwoods, and abandoned or seldom-used buildings and farms, from sea level to as high as 6,000 ft.
 Typically, the corn snake remains on the ground until the age of four months but can ascend trees, cliffs, and other elevated surfaces.
 It can be found in the Southeastern United States ranging from New Jersey to the Florida Keys.

 In colder regions, the corn snake brumates during winter.
 However, in the more temperate climate along the coast, it shelters in rock crevices and logs during cold weather.
 It also can find shelter in small, closed spaces, such as under a house, and come out on warm days to soak up the heat of the sun.
-During cold weather, the corn snake is less active; so it hunts less.
+During cold weather, the corn snake is less active so it hunts less.

 Introduced range

-Often called the "American corn snake", P. guttatus is a proscribed pest in much of Australia.
+Often called the "American corn snake", guttatus is a proscribed pest in much of Australia.
 There are active extermination campaigns and advice for the public in Victoria, New South Wales, and Queensland.